spectralcode/DispersionValuesMap/README.md

 In OCT systems, dispersion mismatch broadens the peaks in an A-scan.
 Numerical dispersion compensation improves axial resolution but conserves the overall energy.
 This means that the peak width is narrowed and the peak height is maximized.

+__Important Note: This plugin is highly experimental and generating a dispersion value plot may take a significant amount of time.
+Use it at your own risk.__

 ## License

 This project is licensed under the GPLv3 License.
 For more details, see the [LICENSE](LICENSE) file.